coda/packs-sdk/docs/reference/sdk/interfaces/ObjectSchemaDefinition.md

 For example, an object can represent a person (user) in a Coda doc, with properties for the email address of the person and their name.
-Using `ValueHintType.Person` tells Coda to render such a value as an @-reference to that person, rather than a basic object schip.
+Using `ValueHintType.Person` tells Coda to render such a value as an @-reference to that person, rather than a basic object chip.

 #### Defined in